How 29-Year-Old Ellen Bennett Became The Culinary World’s Apron Queen

 But over the years, Hedley & Bennett has created aprons for larger corporate entities ranging from Delta Airlines to the Four Seasons Hotels and Resorts to the Ritz-Carlton.
 Companies like Google, Coca-Cola, American Express, the New York Times, Lexus, Aspen Food and Wine, and SpaceX have created aprons for special culinary events.
 Hedley & Bennett launched an exclusive apron designed in collaboration with Bon Appetit‘s creative director that comes with annual subscriptions.
 (It has navy and red double stitching, an angled chest pocket for sharpies and tools, and uses Cone Mill denim.)

-Hedley & Bennett has now sold several hundred thousand aprons through her website and other high-end retailers like Steven Alan and Heath Ceramics.
-(Sur la Table and Whole Foods will begin to stock them this year.)
+Hedley & Bennett has now sold several hundred thousand aprons through her website and other high-end retailers like Steven Alan, Sur La Table, Whole Foods, and Heath Ceramics.
+(Williams Sonoma will begin to stock them this year.)
 Outside the food industry, artists, florists, nail technicians, tattoo artists, sculptors, and potters have gravitated toward these aprons as well.
-While Hedley & Bennett is privately owned and does not disclose revenue figures, Bennett has said the company generates tens of millions of dollars in revenue annually.
+While Hedley & Bennett is privately owned and does not disclose revenue figures, Bennett has said the company generates millions of dollars in revenue annually.

 But Bennett isn’t resting on her laurels.
 She’s still working to create the best, most beautiful aprons.
 Last week, for instance, the same night that the Met Gala was taking place, Bennett was tasked with outfitting the actor Jesse Tyler Ferguson to host the James Beard Awards.
 As he walked up the red carpet, he wore a red Hedley & Bennett apron, decorated with a garland of red tulle.